Last updated on September 3rd, 2020

 We also had opportunities for floating downriver in the calm sections or trying our hand at individual paddling in inflatable kayaks, also in the calmer sections.
 I did both.
-I took my trip in early July, and while the air temperature was warm in the middle of the day, the water temperature was nippy when I first got into it.
+I took my trip in early July, and while the air temperature was warm in the middle of the day, the water temperature was a wee bit nippy when I first got in.

 I also tried the kayaking for a short distance – my first time ever paddling a kayak on a river.
 This certainly gave me an appreciation for the skill and hard work that paddling the rafts requires.
 I had to work to keep the kayak going where I wanted it to, even though I was in the “calm” part of the river.